-Here’s how to craft a spooky little cardboard Halloween house with your kids.
-A fun holiday make & play project for seasonal fun!
+Here’s how to craft a spooky little cardboard haunted house with your kids.
+A fun Halloween arts and crafts project that kids can play with after making!

 Ghosts in the House by Kazuno Kohara is one of my all-time favorite Halloween reads.
 It’s the perfect mix of sweet and spooky, plus it’s an absolute treat for the eyes.
 (That orange and black color scheme!)